 Do you have dense breasts?

-Chances are you have no idea what those are, let alone whether or not you have them.
+Well, maybe.
+But chances are, you have no idea what those are — let alone if you have them or not.

-Prior to the law, you’d get a mammogram and your radiologist would send the results to your doctor, which includes your breast density category, ranging from “mostly fatty” (nondense) to “extremely dense.”
-Your doctor would take that all into account and, depending on your medical history, might recommend additional breast cancer screening.
+Prior to Washington’s breast density notification law, when you’d get a mammogram and your radiologist would send the results to your doctor it would include your breast density category, ranging from “mostly fatty” (nondense) to “extremely dense.”
+Depending on your medical history, your doctor would use that information to recommend additional breast cancer screening if needed.

-Advocates say the point is to give women more knowledge and power about their health — something that’s especially important in Washington, where we have some of the highest rates of breast cancer in the country.
+Advocates say the law gives women and people assigned female at birth more knowledge and power about their health — something that’s especially important in Washington, where we have some of the highest rates of breast cancer in the country.

 Laws like this have been passed in more than 30 states so far, but not everyone is on board.